Fast, Easy and Affordable

 - Step #3: Get the proper insurance.

-Is continued education required for Minnesota builders and remodelers?
+Is contractor continued education required in Minnesota?

 How do I renew my license?